Software product management: Education

+A software product manager also has knowledge in the software development domain.

 The International Software Product Management Association (ISPMA) maintains the public body of knowledge and syllabi for international certification.

 Prioritization

 A key aspect of Product Management is the correct prioritization of enhancements.
 User story mapping is a valuable tool that assists with visualizing and organizing priorities.
 Here's a method that works well (borrowed and adapted from Joel Spolsky):